voravarun/DeepSeek-R1-setup-guide/README.md

 - The OS: Window 10
 - GPU: Nvidia RTX 3090 </br>

+Check your GPU support Ollama from this [Link](https://github.com/ollama/ollama/blob/main/docs/gpu.md)</br>
-Note: This guideline does not include the installation of CUDNN and CUDA Toolkit
+<i>Note: This guideline does not include the installation of CUDNN and CUDA Toolkit</i>

 ## Installation
 ### Install Ollama